kjanssen/react-starter/README.md

 It also contains the initial setup for [react-router](https://github.com/rackt/react-router), making adding new pages and managing front-end navigation much easier.

+There are actually two starter projects in this repository.
+One with plain content that is centered on the screen, and one full page app with a sidebar.
+They live in `src-centered` and `src-fullpage-with-sidebar`, respectively.
+The active one can be switched with one of the following commands:

+`ln -sfT src-centered src`
+`ln -sfT src-fullpage-with-sidebar src`

+Check them both out, and when you decide on one, just get rid of the symbolic link and rename that source folder to `src`.

 ## Use

 Simply run `npm install` to get the necessary packages and `gulp build` to create